hexparrot/catjot/README.md

 * Simple CLI note-taker centering around the present working directory.
 * Notes can be easily created and manipulated with a shorthand syntax.
-* Tags and Context for greater organization.
+* Tags and Context include for greater organization.
 * Output format is readily customizable.
+* `cat`-centric, cat-themed

 ## Usage